Workers as Partners: a Theory of Responsible Firms in Labor Markets: A wage-posting model with responsible firms

+We start from the search frictions of \cite{burdett1998wage} (hereafter BM) and add a simple efficiency-wage channel: posted wages affect effort and hence output.
+This baseline is the benchmark before introducing responsibility.

+\paragraph{Time and payoffs} We follow the standard BM formulation and work in continuous time: job offers arrive at Poisson rate $\lambda$ and matches dissolve at rate $\delta$, so the equilibrium conditions are steady-state flow equalities.\footnote{ This contrasts with the discrete-time notation used elsewhere in the paper; one can interpret $\lambda$ and $\delta$ as per-period transition probabilities (or as rates over a short period length).}

-\paragraph{Environment} The model features a mass 1 of equally productive workers, each with a non-work option $b$, and a continuum of firms, with mass 1 and $N$ types.
-Firm $i$ has constant productivity $y_i$ and offers a uniform wage $w$ to maximize steady-state profits.
+\paragraph{Environment} The economy features a mass 1 of equally productive workers, each with a non-work option $b$, and a continuum of firms, with mass 1 and $T$ types.
+A firm of type $i$ has production technology $y_i(e)$, where $e$ is the level of effort put by workers on the job.
+Exerting effort incurs disutility $c(e,w)$, with $c_{ew}<0$ capturing that higher wages reduce the marginal disutility of effort (motivation).\footnote{ This reduced-form specification can capture reciprocity, morale, identity, or other psychological channels.} Workers do not internalize output; the efficiency-wage channel operates because wages shift the effort cost schedule.
+A firm offers a uniform wage $w$ to all its workers (which may differ among firms of the same type) to maximize steady-state profits.
 Workers—whether employed or not—receive job offers randomly at an exogenous rate $\lambda$, drawn from the endogenous wage distribution $F(w)$.
-Unemployed workers accept offers above the reservation wage $w^r$, while employed workers accept offers exceeding their current wage.
-A fixed proportion $\delta$ of employed workers is separated into unemployment each period.
+Unemployed workers accept offers above the reservation wage $w^r$, while employed workers accept offers exceeding their current wage.\footnote{ The reservation wage $w^r$ is pinned down by the outside option $b$ via $w^r-c(e^*(w^r),w^r)=b$, where $e^*(w)$ is the worker’s optimal effort at wage $w$.
+We assume no mass point at $w^r$, so $F(w^r)=0$. } Matches dissolve at rate $\delta$.